Gargopedia

 The next gargoyle has a human trunk, arms and head, but behind and beneath it we can see animal feet.
 It has curly hair and is wearing a short mediaeval cloak.
 The gargoyle’s face is expressive —it seems to be screaming— and in its hands, it’s holding a small quadruped that looks like a lamb.
 The lamb is a symbol of Christ who, as meekly as a lamb, offered himself in sacrifice to redeem humankind.
 Below is a figure of a man with his hands held together, apparently in prayer or pleading (possibly a sinner), who may be emerging from a large mouth with teeth (devil).
 Although the type is somewhat difficult to identify, it seems to be an anthropomorph with animal hind legs, which is holding a lamb with both hands and is standing on a person at prayer.
 As with the previous figure, the gargoyle is probably intended to depict sin and the struggle between good and evil, in this case the lamb (Christ) versus a monstrous anthropomorphic mouth (the devil).

 There is also an anthropomorph with the body of an eagle and a human head with curly hair.
-Its neck is covered with (dragonish) scales and its prominent windpipe endows it with a demonic air.
+Its neck skin (dragon-like) and its prominent windpipe endow it with a demonic air.
 Below it is another head that could be that of a ram (curly fleece and horns).
 The image of figures holding lambs or rams appears in other artistic mediaeval representations (13th century bestiaries, capitals, etc.).

-Lastly, we have a gargoyle of indeterminate type because it is headless.
-It has the body of an eagle and something between its legs that was probably once a head but is now unrecognisable due to deterioration of the stone.
+Lastly, we have a gargoyle of unrecognizable type because it is headless.
+It has the body of an eagle and something between its legs that was probably once a head but is now unrecognizable due to deterioration of the stone.
 Its left leg is grabbing a rounded body, also unidentifiable due to deterioration.

 These magnificent and highly expressive gargoyles depict an allusion or reference to sin and the struggle between good and evil.
 Art and history merge in these four extraordinary figures.
 Superb and unique, the gargoyles exhibit exceptional sculpting and iconography, and form part of Castile and León’s magnificent heritage.